 \section{VMC sampling analysis}

 { }

-In this section, we review VMC sampling and prove a vanishing-variance principle that quantifies the impact of sampling error on estimated energies and energy gradients.
-Then, we discuss the challenges in VMC sampling and motivate several strategies to improve stochastic estimation.
+In this section, we review VMC sampling and prove a vanishing-variance principle that quantifies the sampling error in the estimated energies and gradients.
+Then, we discuss challenges in VMC sampling and motivate strategies to improve the sampling.